affiliate disclosure

 4. Bandwidth and Storage Capacity

-If you’re on a shared hosting plan, this is something of concern, as unlimited bandwidth is not always unlimited.
+If you’re on a shared hosting plan, this is a concern, as unlimited bandwidth isn’t always unlimited.

-Though you’re starting with a simple blog with low traffic, bandwidth, and storage capacity might not be an issue.
+Though you’re starting with a simple blog, low traffic might mean bandwidth and storage capacity aren’t an issue.

-But as your blog grows in popularity and traffic, there is a chance you might exceed bandwidth limits.
+But as your blog grows in popularity and traffic, you might exceed your bandwidth limits.
 The good thing is to choose a web host that discloses bandwidth limits and storage capacity.

 As per the storage limit, you will never hit the maximum limit unless you upload video and media content to the server and collect and store user data.